Wologman/Python_Notes/Tricky Python Structures.md

         return self.func(*args, **kwargs)
 ```

-The behaviour is exactly the same.
+The behaviour is exactly the same, by decorating functions with `@CountCalls`.
 Note that now we use `functools.update_wrapper(self, func)` where previously we would have used `@functools.wraps`, to take care of introspection.

 # Comprehensions
 Comprehensions are a handy way to conditionally select some elements from a Python iterable.